SU_B_02

 [r] Ahh okay.

-[i] I looked at that, too.
-What’s it like when you go there, are there people who tell you the story?
+[i] What if you go there, are there people who tell you the story?

-[r] Yes, there are guides who can tell you the story.
-When you get there, you should go to the Hôtel-Sud and ask.
-They have guides there.
-They will accompany you and tell you the history of the place.
-They will show you everything.
-They’ll show you what it was like back then.
+[r] Yes, there are tourist guides that Can tell them the story.
+When you arrive there, you should go to the Hôtel Sud and ask.
+There they have Guides [Foreign Guide].
+They will accompany you and tell you the story of the place.
+They show everything.
+They show you how it was back then.
 They will show you everything.

-[r] My advice for someone, for a German from Bochum, who flies to Guinea, should definitely go to Dalaba.
-I would advise him to go to Dalaba because there you sweat less.
-It’s clean there, there’s plenty of food, it’s quiet, the city is very clean.
-Our city is a more sour city.
+[r] My advice for someone, for a German from Bochum who flies to Guinea, he should definitely go to Dalaba.
+I would recommend him to go to Dalaba Because you sweat less there.
+It is clean there, there are foods there, it is quiet, the city is very clean.
+Our city is a sour city.

-[i] To which area in Guinea does Dalaba belong?
-What area does your city belong to?
-Guinea is divided into viier areas.
-We have Lower Guinea, Central Guinea, Upper Guinea and Forest Guinea.
+[i] Which area in Guinea does Dalaba belong to?
+Which area does your city belong to?
+Guinea is divided into four areas.
+We have Lower-Guinea, Middle-Guinea, Upper-Guinea and Forest-Guinea.

 [r] Yes, Foutah.

-[i] We just talked about Foutah, you’re wearing something I don’t want to tell you myself, you can do it on your own.
-What do you call the dress they’re wearing right now?
+[i] We just talked about Foutah, they are wearing something that I don’t want to betray myself, do that alone.
+What do you call the dress you are wearing?

-[i] When I saw it, I thought you could talk about it.
+[i] When I saw it, I thought you could talk about it too.

-[i] Okay, now we’ve talked about the place where you grew up.
-We talked about Dalaba.
+[i] Okay, now we have spoken about the place how you grew up there.
+We discussed about Dalaba.

 [r] Yes.